priest236/newbie/README.md

 # newbie
-my very first to create repository on github.
+my very first attempt to create repository on github.